-There are covers of Chris Brown and Bruno Mars which Mike does well, and a video of Mike on a recent train ride to Berlin.
+There are covers of Chris Brown and Bruno Mars, which Mike does well, and Mike’s video on a recent train ride to Berlin.

 What’s important to me here is the danger of concentrating too much on producing flashy videos and rapidly snapping up lyrics instead of focusing on the music.
 Mike‘s voice could project more.
-The English flaws are not significant, but in some places the lyrics come across with little accentuation.
+The English flaws are not significant, but the lyrics come across with little accentuation in some places.